bvs7/mafiabot/README.md

 ### Core Outputs: **Events**

-Events are generated and added to a queue as the core handles different commands.
+Events are generated and added to a queue as the core handles different Actions.

 Events will usually generate a message in one or more game channel.